Looking Beyond Text: Reducing Language bias in Large Vision-Language Models via Multimodal Dual-Attention and Soft-Image Guidance: Method

 Previous approaches attempt to ascertain such probabilities probability by either providing the model with text-only input~\citep{zhang2024debiasingmultimodallargelanguage} or by injecting randomly generated noise to mask the image~\citep{vcd}, thereby utilizing the model’s output as the unconditional probability \( p(y_t) \).
 Nonetheless, simply removing the visual inputs may disrupt input patterns(e.g., the input length and modalities), as visual tokens typically far surpass text tokens in quantity~\citep{FastV,zhang2024debiasingmultimodallargelanguage}.
 Concurrently, adding random noise to distort images relies can introduce uncontrollable and unstable informational perturbations.
 The extra, unforeseen noise introduced by these inputs may lead the LVLMs to behave more like random probability generators, thereby complicating the approximation of \( p(y_t) \).

-Therefore, \IFG first employs a learnable soft visual prompt \( \epsilon \) to replace visual inputs, thereby forming a multimodal-null input for the model.
+\IFG first employs a learnable soft visual prompt \( \epsilon \) to replace the visual input, thereby forming a multimodal-null input for the model.
 The learnable soft visual prompt \( \epsilon \) will be the jointly trained with the LVLM.
 As outlined in Algorithm~\ref{alg:image_free_guidance}, we replace visual input with \( \epsilon \) with probability \( \theta \) during training.
-The soft visual prompt \( \epsilon \) serves dual purposes, acting both as a placeholder to maintain input patterns and as an indicator to make model prioritize text inputs.
-This dual functionality ensures a consistent input pattern for LVLMs in both training and inference, allowing the model to produce generate interpretable output and balancing visual and text inputs.
+The soft visual prompt \( \epsilon \) serves a dual purpose, acting both as a placeholder to maintain the input pattern and as an indicator to make the model prioritize text input.
+This dual functionality ensures a consistent input pattern for LVLMs in both training and inference, allowing the model to produce generate interpretable output and balancing the visual and text inputs.
 After training, we can directly use the \( \epsilon \) to query the model and extract the approximation of \( p(y_t) \).
 Finally, during inference, we contrast output distributions from original and multimodal-null inputs based on Equation~\ref{eq:simplified_log_likelihood} to get the final output.
 Specifically, logits \( \ell_{g} \) of generated tokens are recalculated by adjusting the logits \( \ell_{u} \) of the multimodal-null inputs with the scaling parameter \( \lambda \), based on logits \( \ell_{c} \) of original inputs as follows:

-This refinement facilitates a more balanced and effective integration of visual inputs, thereby enhancing visual comprehension of LVLMs while addressing the language bias.
+\cref{eq:cfg} facilitates a more balanced and effective integration of visual inputs, enhancing visual comprehension while addressing the language bias.